candlecorp/wick/docs/content/getting-started/database-component.md

 title: Database
 ---

-Connect and talk to a database
+Connect and Talk to a Database
 ===

-Getting a database hooked up and making calls to the database is an extremely simple process in Wick.
+Getting a database connected and making calls to the database is an extremely simple process in Wick.
 Let's go through it:

-In order to connect and talk to a database, we will be creating a Wick component.
-You can start with a new `.wick` file.
-Let's call our file `db.wick`.
+To connect and talk to a database, we need to create a Wick component.
+Start with a new `.wick` file and name it `db.wick`.

 ```yaml
 name: demo_db
 kind: wick/component@v1
 ```

-After naming and declaring the [`kind`]( {{< ref "configuration/reference/v1#componentconfiguration" >}}) of the component, we can get hooked up to our database (you will need your own database up and running).
+After naming and declaring the {{<v1ref "componentconfiguration">}}kind{{</v1ref>}} of the component, we can establish a connection to our database (ensure that your own database is up and running).

-We declare our database as a [`resource`]( {{< ref "configuration/reference/v1#componentconfiguration" >}}).
+We declare our database as a {{<v1ref "componentconfiguration">}}resource{{</v1ref>}}.
 Resources are what a component relies on to execute its operations.

 ```yaml
 resources: